indratanusaha/indratanusaha.github.io/_posts/2025-11-08-my-blog-post.md

 This is a case of fear-based compliance, where there's always an implicit fear present in the psyche of the workers to be compliant so that their employment isn't lost.
 By design, it is drilled into the heads of the people in the workforce, 'comply, or there are plenty of others who're dying to get to this position you're complaining about'.
 Not only does this fragmentation ensure that labor always remains abundant, it also drills the psychological illusion of labor abundance even if the reality is something else.
 That fear-mongering benefits the resource owners.
 If there's no shortage of labor, the people are afraid of going against the perceived norm.
 That is why there exist so many places all over the world without safe working conditions, no mandates for worker safety, nor do the owners care about anything other than their profit.
 This keeps the bargaining power of those who work low than those who own the resources, & it is a one-sided benefit.
 This isn't the free market.
 By this design of education system & employment, students learn to fear failure, adults learn to fear unemployment, & both learn to obey & comply without questions.

+"The surest way to corrupt a youth is to instruct him to hold in higher esteem those who think alike than those who think differently."
+(Friedrich Nietzsche, The Dawn)

 The system has made us so fearful that we've forgotten that all the epics in mythology & religion say the same thing, 'to act regardless of outcome'.
 We have become hypocrites.
 We speak of dharma yet act against it.
 We don't embody it, & we also deliberately try to bring the people who atleast try, because they reflect our cowardice back to us, as a mirror.

 "सुखदुःखे समे कृत्वा लाभालाभौ जयाजयौ।" (Bhagavad Gita 2.38)
 Translation: Be equal in pleasure and pain, gain and loss, victory and defeat.

 But there's another aspect of the same truth.
 The system only holds as much power as we believe it to hold on us.
 Without our belief, it loses its meaning.
 Even in mythology, the gods needed the prayers of devotees to stay strong, & this is just a man-made system.

+Philosopher Jean-Paul Sartre wrote, "Man is condemned to be free; because once thrown into the world, he is responsible for everything he does."
+The tragedy of our time is that we don't hold that freedom, we surrender it while calling it virtue.

 ## Design and greed